BrianInGermany/junker-latocha/schafkopf.md

 Includes rules for 66, Schnauz, Solitaire and Three-Player Schafkopf.

 ## Get the book
+Starting Dec.
+1st, 2023
+### From Germany, Austria or Switzerland

-Orderable in your local (German) bookstore from Dec.
+Orderable in your local bookstore from Dec.
 1st, 2023:
-- 128 pages, paperback
+- 127 pages, paperback
 - 18,00€
 - ISBN 978-3-384-02767-2
 - Printing and distribution by tredition Verlag

-<a href="https://shop.tredition.com/booktitle/Schafkopf_for_Expats/W-869-807-800">Or directly via tredition Verlag from Dec.
-1st, 2023</a>
+<a href="https://shop.tredition.com/booktitle/Schafkopf_for_Expats/W-869-807-800">Or directly via tredition Verlag</a>

+### From the rest of the world

+I recommend ordering on [amazon.de](https://amzn.eu/d/h6oqJoC) with international shipping (should be about 4€ for USA), or directly [via tredition](https://shop.tredition.com/booktitle/Schafkopf_for_Expats/W-869-807-800) (about 7€ shipping).